 - Simple, minimalist design

-- Gloss white finish
+- Gloss white finish or walnut

 - Clean drawer face

 - Available for in-store pick up or local delivery